 According to the Singapore Tourism Board, the Cruise industry is achieving double-digit growth in Asia.
 Singapore due to its tropical climate, calm waters and ideal location in the Southwest sea provides for great growth opportunities to the cruise industry.

 With a lot of Top Cruise Liners operating in this part of the world, the future seems to be bright for the cruise industry in Singapore.
+However, the COVID induced slowdown has disturbed the cruise industry as well, actually impacting it even more than almost all other industries.

 Singapore Hospitality Industry- What’s in store?